Omos: Training and debut (2019–2020)

-Alliance with AJ Styles (2020–2021)
+Teaming with AJ Styles (2020–2021)

 In October 2020, after the cancellation of Raw Underground, Omogbehin began associating with AJ Styles, thus establishing himself as a heel.
 At Survivor Series, Omogbehin was introduced with a new ring name, Omos.
 At TLC: Tables, Ladders and Chairs, Omos was involved in the WWE Championship match with the eponymous stipulation, preventing The Miz from reaching the title and dropping him onto a table placed outside the ring before chasing John Morrison to the back.
 At Royal Rumble, during the 2021 Royal Rumble match, Omos involved himself by preventing AJ Styles from being eliminated on a few occasions.
 Omos eliminated Big E and Rey Mysterio despite not being in the match.
 He would also go on to help Styles enter the Elimination Chamber match early before being ejected by WWE official Adam Pearce.

 On the March 15, 2021, episode of Raw, Omos announced that he would be making his televised in-ring debut at WrestleMania 37 alongside Styles against The New Day (Kofi Kingston and Xavier Woods) for the WWE Raw Tag Team Championship.
 At the event, Omos and Styles defeated The New Day to win the titles, after Omos hit Kingston with a choke bomb and pinned him.
 At SummerSlam, Omos and Styles lost the Raw Tag Team Championship to RK-Bro (Randy Orton and Riddle).
 At Extreme Rules, Omos and Styles teamed with Bobby Lashley to take on The New Day in a 6-man tag team match, in which Styles, Omos and Lashley lost.
 After this, it was announced that Styles and Omos would face RK-Bro in a rematch for the tag team titles at Crown Jewel.
 At the event, they failed to regain the titles.

-At Survivor Series on November 21, 2021, Omos participated in a 25-man dual-branded battle royal in honor of the 25th anniversary of The Rock's debut at the 1996 Survivor Series.
+At Survivor Series on November 21, 2021, Omos participated in a 25-men dual-branded battle royal in honor of the 25th anniversary of The Rock's debut at the 1996 Survivor Series.
 Omos had the most eliminations at 12 and won the match by last eliminating Ricochet.
 After weeks of tension between him and Styles, on the December 20, 2021, episode of Raw, Omos refused to tag into their match against Rey Mysterio and Dominik Mysterio, ultimately costing them the match.
 A fight broke out between the two, effectively ending their alliance when Omos turned on a now face AJ Styles.